 If renting the space, a granny flat is ideal.
 Because it’s a free-standing structure, it will have its own entry access, kitchen, bathroom, and common spaces.
 However, you will have to determine and consider how much access to the main property the tenants will have.
 Do you want to be having a summer BBQ in the yard while the tenants are hanging by the pool?
 Probably not.

 Something a lot of people don’t immediately consider when adding additional living space is parking for their new tenants.
 If you live on a corner lot and build a granny flat, not only will it have its own entrance but it’s likely the tenant’s parking spaces will be on another street than your own.
 However, if you are renting attic space, you should make sure you have taken parking into account.
-Lack of parking (or inclusion of it) will make an impact of potential rental value.
+Lack of parking (or inclusion of it) will make an impact on potential rental value.

 Is It Worth The Investment?

-Like we said earlier, the addition may or may not be worth the investment – depending on your situation and intention.
+As mentioned earlier, the addition may or may not be worth the investment – depending on your situation and intention.

 Adding either a granny flat or attic conversion space could add 20-30% to the value of your property, not to mention the potential income from rentals.